Treatment of Shoulder Arthritis in Germany

 - We will reduce the price.
 The cost of treatment in Germany will be lower than usual due to the lack of overpricing and coefficients for foreign patients.

-- Our specialists will solve any organizational issues: paperwork, transfer from the airport to the German hospital and back, hotel booking, interpreting services.
+- Our specialists will solve any organizational issues: paperwork, transfer from the airport to the German hospital and back, hotel booking, and interpreting services.

 - We will prepare medical documents and translate them into English or German.
 You do not have to repeat previously performed diagnostic procedures.